solana-labs/solana/docs/src/cli/usage.md

     -v, --verbose                        Show extra information header

 OPTIONS:
-        --ask-seed-phrase <KEYPAIR NAME>
-            Recover a keypair using a seed phrase and optional passphrase [possible values: keypair]

         --blockhash <BLOCKHASH>                                        Use the supplied blockhash
     -C, --config <PATH>
             Configuration file to use [default: ~/.config/solana/cli/config.yml]

-        --custodian <KEYPAIR or PUBKEY>           Identity of the custodian (can withdraw before lockup expires) --fee-payer <KEYPAIR or PUBKEY>
+        --custodian <KEYPAIR or PUBKEY>
+            Identity of the custodian (can withdraw before lockup expires)

+        --derivation-path <ACCOUNT or ACCOUNT/CHANGE>
+            Derivation path to use: m/44'/501'/ACCOUNT'/CHANGE'; default key is device base pubkey: m/44'/501'/0'

+        --fee-payer <KEYPAIR or PUBKEY or REMOTE WALLET PATH>
             Specify the fee-payer account.
 This may be a keypair file, the ASK keyword or the pubkey of an offline signer, provided an appropriate --signer argument is also passed.
 Defaults to the client keypair.
-        --from <KEYPAIR or PUBKEY>                Source account of funds (if different from client local account) -u, --url <URL>                               JSON RPC URL for the solana cluster -k, --keypair <PATH>                          /path/to/id.json or usb://remote/wallet/path
+        --from <KEYPAIR or PUBKEY or REMOTE WALLET PATH>
+            Source account of funds (if different from client local account)

+    -u, --url <URL>                                                    JSON RPC URL for the solana cluster -k, --keypair <PATH>                                               /path/to/id.json or usb://remote/wallet/path
         --lockup-date <RFC3339 DATE TIME>
             The date and time at which this account will be available for withdrawal